ivangka/cli-order-executor/README.md

 !c trumpusdt
 ```

-This command cancels all active orders for `TRUMPUSDT`.
+This command cancels all open orders for `TRUMPUSDT`.

 ### Manage stop-loss `!sl`